opf/openproject/docs/release-notes/14-3-0/README.md

 Release date: 2024-07-17

 We released OpenProject [OpenProject 14.3.0](https://community.openproject.org/versions/2053).
 The release contains several bug fixes and we recommend updating to the newest version.

-In these Release Notes, we will give an overview of important feature changes.
+In these Release Notes, we will give an overview of important technical updates as well as important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important technical updates